gingeapple182/COMP2007-Assignment/README.md

 # The Floor is Lava 🌋🔥

 ## Project Overview
-**The Floor is Lava** is a first-person platformer where you play as a kid trying to reach safety while avoiding the deadly lava covering the floor.
-You must carefully navigate the environment, jumping between safe zones and collecting keys to unlock new areas.
-The game introduces interactive elements like temporary floating objects and movable obstacles.
+**The Floor is Lava** is a first-person platformer where you are trying to escape a factory after a volcano erruption causing it to fill with lava.
+Can you escape before it reaches you or will you be caught out when the floor becomes lava?

 ## Gameplay Features
 - **First-Person Movement** – Navigate the world using keyboard and mouse controls.